 Reverse Trial

-A SaaS pricing pattern where new users start on the paid plan at a low intro price for a fixed window, then continue at standard rate or step down.
-VULK no longer uses this — see Plans Overview for the current model.
+A SaaS pricing pattern where new users start on the full paid plan at a low intro price for a fixed window, then continue at the standard rate.
+This is how VULK works — every paid plan starts with a 3-day intro.

 Reverse Trial

-A reverse trial is the inverse of the classic SaaS free tier: instead of giving users the cheap-or-free plan and asking them to upgrade, the user starts on the full paid plan for a fixed introductory window (5–14 days) at a low intro price, then either continues at the standard rate or steps down.
+A reverse trial is the inverse of the classic SaaS free tier: instead of giving users the cheap-or-free plan and asking them to upgrade, the user starts on the full paid plan for a fixed introductory window at a low intro price, then continues at the standard rate.
 The pattern was popularized by Notion, Superhuman, and Linear.
 It selects for serious intent (the user pays at signup), shows the user the real product (not a stripped-down free tier), and reduces the conversion drop-off because there is nothing to "upgrade to" — they are already on it.

-See /docs/plans-billing/plans-overview for the current pricing and /docs/plans-billing/trial-expiration for the historical context.
+See /docs/plans-billing/plans-overview for the full plan comparison and /docs/plans-billing/trial-expiration for how the intro converts.

 Multi-tenant PostgreSQL